Collagen Type 1 vs Type 2: Which is Best for Joints?

 What Is Collagen?

 Think of it as the glue that holds your body together—literally.
-This powerful protein makes up about 30% of your body's total protein, serving as the hidden architect behind plump skin, strong joints, flexible tendons, and even gut health.
-But here’s the catch: after age 20, your natural collagen production begins to decline by 1-2% each year.
-This gradual loss can lead to wrinkles, creaky knees, and slower recovery times.
+This essential protein makes up about 30% of your body's total protein, serving as the hidden architect behind plump skin, strong joints, flexible tendons, and even gut health.

 The great part?
 You can help replenish your collagen levels with foods like bone broth, citrus, and eggshell membrane.
 Additionally, targeted collagen peptides, especially Types 1, 2, and 3, are clinically proven to improve elasticity, reduce joint pain, and even strengthen hair and nails.
-From bioactive collagen peptides to hydrolyzed formulas, the secret to turning back the clock on your body might just be in your next smoothie.

 There are over 28 different types of collagen, but the most common are: